Faith-Okamoto/INCH/README.md

 ## INCH options

 The only required input to INCH is a VCF file.
-Users must specify exactly one of the three following flags:
+This file may be optionally compressed using gzip.
+Users must specify exactly one of these three flags:
 - `-p NUM`, `--pca NUM`: compute NUM number of PCs for the given founders.
-  Default NUM is 5.
+  Default NUM is 2.
 - `-m`, `--matrix`: compute a distance matrix for the given founders.
 - `-d FILE`, `--descendents FILE`: match descendents to founders.